iGEM-HUST-China/HUST-China-2025/CONTRIBUTING.md

 1. Open the Web IDE

 2. Follow the instructions in [Contribute locally](#contribute-locally) to use `main` branch and make your changes.

+> [!NOTE]
+> If you are using GitHub Dev, you should also follow the steps in [Contribute locally](#contribute-locally) to fork the repository and create a new branch for your changes.
+All changes pushed to the `main` branch will be abandoned.

 ---